atifaziz/Fizzler/README.md

 selects from HTML documents.
 There over 140 unit tests - see below for more information.
 The tests are based on the jQuery selector engine tests.

-Fizzler supports .NET 3.5 and later versions.
+Fizzler supports .NET Standard 1.0 and later versions.

 Contributions are welcome in forms of: